nigelhartm/structural_characterization_uorf/README.md

 ## Dataset

-The dataset, resulting form this project is available under https://www.kaggle.com/datasets/nigelhartm/arabidopsis-thaliana-uorf
+The dataset, resulting from this project is available under https://www.kaggle.com/datasets/nigelhartm/arabidopsis-thaliana-uorf